Indian National Congress (R)

-Indian National Congress (Requisitionists) was created in 1969; it was created and led by Indira Gandhi.
-Initially this party was known as Congress (R), but it soon came to be generally known as the New Congress or Syndicate.
+Indian National Congress (Requisitionists) was created in 1969; it was founded and led by Indira Gandhi.
+The then unified Indian National Congress was split, with the other part being Indian National Congress (O).

 The letter 'R' stands for 'Requisition'.
 The original congress party then became the Indian National Congress (Organisation), or Congress (O), and was led by Kamaraj.
-It was informally called the Old Congress or Syndicate and retained the party symbol of a pair of bullocks carrying a yoke.
-Mrs. Gandhi's breakaway faction were given a new symbol of a cow with suckling calf by the Election Commission as the party election symbol.
+It was informally called the organisation Congress or Syndicate and retained the party symbol of a pair of bullocks carrying a yoke.
+Gandhi's breakaway faction were given a new symbol of a cow with suckling calf by the Election Commission as the party election symbol.

-The split occurred when, in 1969, a united opposition under the banner of Samyukt Vidhayak Dal, won control over several states in the Hindi belt.
-Indira Gandhi, Prime Minister and daughter of Jawaharlal Nehru, was then challenged by the majority of the party leadership.
+The split occurred when, in 1969, a united opposition under the banner of Samyukt Vidhayak Dal won control over several states in the Hindi belt.

+Indira Gandhi, prime minister and daughter of Jawaharlal Nehru, was then challenged by the majority of the party leadership.
 Gandhi formed the new party to demonstrate her support amongst the people.
 In the 1971 general election, Congress (R) had secured an overwhelming majority winning 352 out of 518 seats in the Lok Sabha.
 In the elections to five state assemblies too, the Congress (R) performed well.

-Later in 1970s the name Congress (R) evolved to Congress (I) the 'I' stands for Indira and gradually Congress (I) became Indian National Congress, as Congress (O) merged with Janata Party.
-Other parties split from Congress party were Congress for Democracy, Indian National Congress (Urs) etc.
+In government

+The Naxalbari uprising of 1967 made it imperative that the ruling class needed to address the concerns of small and middle peasantry against feudal interests.
+Indira Gandhi undertook structural reforms to boost middle-class among rural and urban areas as well to project her leftist credentials while simultaneously providing public sector financial aid to bourgeois industrialists.

+The government had a major boost in support after winning the Indo-Pakistani war of 1971.

+In 1972, general insurance and coal industry were nationalised even as a mixed economy was still followed.

+Cheap foodgrains were distributed to the poor by government initiative while influence of businessmen in politics was curtailed by imposing ban on donations to parties through joint-stock companies.

+On May 18, 1974, a significant breakthrough was achieved by the detonation of a nuclear device at Pokhran.